patternfly/patternfly/src/patternfly/components/Button/docs/code.md

 ## Accessibility

-An active state buttons will appear pressed when active.
+An active state button will appear pressed when active.
 There’s no need to add a class to `<button>`s as they use a pseudo-class.
 However, you can still force the same active appearance with `.pf-is-active` (and include the `aria-pressed="true"` attribute) should you need to replicate the state programmatically.

 Disabled buttons should include the `aria-disabled="true"` attribute to indicate the state of the element to assistive technologies.